sealerio/sealer.cool/src/docs/concept/clusterfile.md

 3. for `PluginSpec.Scope`: plugin`s scope, it is usually the role name, support use '|' to specify multiple scopes.
 4. for `PluginSpec.Action`: phase of this plugin will run. below is the phase list we currently supported.

+plugin will be executed by `PluginSpec.Name` in alphabetical order at the same stage.

 The following is a detailed introduction for plugin action.

 | action name | action scope | explanation |